Tourism in Israel: Hula Valley

 Hula Lake Park, known in Hebrew as Agamon HaHula, is located in the southern part of the Hula Valley, north of the nature reserve.
 It was established as part of a JNF rehabilitation project.
 In the early 1990s part of the valley was flooded again in the wake of heavy rains.
 It was decided to develop the surrounding area and leave the flooded area intact.
 The new site has become the second home for thousands of migrating birds in the autumn and spring.
 The lake covers an area of one square kilometer, interspersed with islands that serve as protected bird nesting sites.
 It has become a major stopover for migrating birds flying from Europe to Africa and back, and also a major birdwatching site.
 In 2011, Israeli ornithologists confirmed that Lake Hula is the stopover point for tens of thousands of cranes migrating from Finland to Ethiopia every winter.
 In Israel, farmers set out food for them to keep them from damaging crops near the lake.

-Tel Dan
+Tel Dan: A Biblical Site in the Golan Heights

+Tel Dan is an ancient archaeological site located in the Golan.
+The site is known for its well-preserved remains of a Canaanite city-state, dating back to the 12th century BCE.
+It is also a significant biblical site, mentioned in the Hebrew Bible as the northernmost city of the Kingdom of Israel.

+Tel Dan was a thriving city-state during the Iron Age, serving as a strategic outpost on the trade routes between Egypt and Mesopotamia.
+The city was conquered by the Israelites in the 11th century BCE and became part of the Kingdom of Israel.